coala/projects/data/projects/cellosaurus.md

 ##### Task 1

--	The applicant has understood what is the Cellosaurus

 -	Development of a Web-based tool to compare a user entered STR Marker profile for a cell line with all the STR marker data stored in the Cellosaurus.
 The program would run an algorithm similar to that described in:

 * https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3772516/